moak13/recipe_app/README.md

 How to contribute to this open source project Prerequisites
 * You will need to have flutter set up on your system  [https://docs.flutter.dev/get-started/install]
-* You Should know this project was build using stacked as a statemanagement tool  check this for info on stacked[https://stacked.filledstacks.com/docs/getting-started/overview/]
+* You Should know this project was built using stacked as a state management tool  check this for info on stacked[https://stacked.filledstacks.com/docs/getting-started/overview/]

 Installation